 Before we discuss this topic in detail we would like to know why you are reading this article.
 There might be a few reasons and these are:

 - You are a non-programmer who wonders how things work in this technical era.
-You are interested in technology and thinking about to choose this path.
+You are interested in technology and thinking about choosing this path.

-- You are a beginner, just have entered in this field and you have doubts that you took the correct step choosing this field or not.
+- You are a beginner, just have entered this field and you have doubts whether you took the correct step in choosing this field or not.
 It is scary or frustrating for you or maybe fun for you.

 - You are an experienced person and you want to know that after choosing this field how far you have come and what changes you have experienced throughout your journey in programming.

-A lot of people before entering into the programming field are curious to know how things work behind the scene?
-How within a few second Google give us a search result whatever we are looking for?
-How we are able to connect to someone on facebook around this world?
-How Google Maps really works to give us direction anywhere in this world?
+A lot of people before entering the programming field are curious to know how things work behind the scene?
+How within a few seconds Google give us a search result for whatever we are looking for?
+How we are able to connect to someone on Facebook around this world?
+How does Google Maps really work to give us direction anywhere in this world?
 All the above reasons inspire a non-programmer to choose this field.
 Today we all are dependent on technology in our daily life, for entertainment, for communication, and for everything but very few people know how to read and write code.
 If you are already coding for years, you will be able to apply this skill beyond your computers.
 We are surrounded by a lot of problems and coding has given us a lot of solutions in the real world.
-It doesn’t matter if you are a non-programmer, beginner or experienced person, there are multiple reasons you should learn to code.
+It doesn’t matter if you are a non-programmer, beginner, or experienced person, there are multiple reasons you should learn to code.

 “Everybody in this country should learn how to program a computer… because it teaches you how to think”